 For bloggers who don’t want to make the mistake of writing in passive voice or using too many words, there’s sites like Hemingway Editor which automatically detects these issues and allows bloggers to see what their posts will look like before publishing.

-For bloggers struggling to come up with headlines or outlines for new content, there’s Jarvis.
+For bloggers struggling to come up with headlines or outlines for new content, there’s Jasper.
 This free tool is a virtual assistant that Bloggers can talk to in order to create interesting blog post ideas – or even have the content written for them (at the Pro level)!

 Evernote is a great tool bloggers can use in their everyday life to take notes, create checklists and even save articles for future reference.
 Plus bloggers who sign up with Evernote Premium will be able to synchronize all of the content they have saved on this site across multiple platforms so it’s always available when needed!